isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-04-04-sgteguhbersatu-taskforce.md

    e) Ms Rahayu Mahzam, Member of Parliament for Jurong GRC.

 The *SGTeguhBersatu* Taskforce also includes representatives from M³ agencies [Majlis Ugama Islam Singapura (Muis), Yayasan MENDAKI and People’s Assosciation’s Malay Activity Executive Committees Council (PA MESRA)] as well as representatives from Malay/Muslim organisations [AMP Singapore, Federation of Indian Muslims, Pergas, PPIS and SMCCI] and NTUC.
-The list of Taskforce members is appended in Annex A.

 ## **Objectives**

 The *SGTeguhBersatu* Taskforce aims to: